Reduce bloating at Christmas: 5 simple habits for relaxed digestion

 • can reduce gas accumulation

-• relieves the interaction between the intestines and the nervous system
+• relieve the interplay between the gut and the nervous system

-Eating several smaller meals throughout the day can help avoid feeling very full in the evening (1).
+Several smaller meals spread throughout the day can help avoid severe feelings of fullness in the evening (1).

-According to research, flatulence is related not only to the food itself, but also to eating behavior (1).
+According to research, bloating is not only related to the food itself but also to eating habits (1).

-• puts more strain on the stomach and intestines
+• put more strain on the stomach and intestines

-Eating slowly and chewing thoroughly can help reduce gas and make digestion easier (1)(2).
+Eating slowly and chewing thoroughly can help reduce gas formation and facilitate digestion (1)(2).

-Especially during festive meals, it is worthwhile to consciously take breaks and eat without distractions.
+Especially during festive meals, it’s worthwhile to consciously take breaks and eat without distraction.

-Studies show that gentle exercise can positively influence bowel movements (1).
-Intensive training is not necessary.
+Studies show that gentle movement can positively influence gut motility (1).
+This doesn't require intense exercise.

 • light, relaxed movement